Atherton Tree Committee

 The Tree Committee, with the help of Town employees, planted approximately ten trees in 15 gallon containers along the west side of Middlefield Road south of Watkins on January 30, 2009.
 See photo to right.

 HP Tree PlantingIn November, 2007, the committee planted new trees in Holbrook Palmer Park.
-The trees included a Manchurian Oak donated by Corrine Derringer, a Valley Oak in memory of Rita Gado, and a Blue Oak in memory of Bill Anderson.
+The trees included a Manchurian Oak donated by Corrine Derringer, a Valley Oak in memory of Bill Anderson, and a Blue Oak in memory of Rita Gado.
 See photo to left.

 Live Oak The Atherton Tree Committee is a volunteer, non-profit, community based organization dedicated to the preservation of Atherton's heritage trees.
 The committee participates in a variety of programs designed to educate residents about the value of trees in our environment and to encourage appreciation and protection of our urban forest resources.
-For more information contact the Atherton Town Arborist, Kathy Anderson, at 650.752.0526, kanderson@ci.atherton.ca.us or link to the Town of Atherton Web Site.
+For more information about town ordinances, policies, inspections, and plan reviews contact the Atherton Town Arborist, Sally Bentz (650-752-0526, sbentz@ci.atherton.ca.us) or link to the Town of Atherton Web Site.
+For more information about the Tree Committee contact Rachel Croft, President (650 323-4714) Pentacroft@gmail.com.